Ethical considerations

 Involving people living with dementia in research is not just a practical activity.
 It is a commitment to work together in a fair, respectful and accountable way.
 Ethical involvement is about upholding people’s rights, dignity and autonomy, and recognising that these may be experienced differently as dementia progresses.
 It is not about avoiding risk entirely, but about acting with care, humility and attention to people’s safety and preferences.

-Flexibility and responsiveness are important because dementia varies from person to person, and abilities or communication may change over time.
-This means listening closely and adapting approaches, enabling the person to lead wherever possible.
+Stages of dementia and its progression are not easily defined.
+Flexibility and responsiveness are important because dementia varies from person to person and brings up individual challenges.
+Circumstances, abilities or communication may change over time.
+This means listening closely and enabling the person to lead wherever possible.
 This works best when involvement starts early and grows through relationships, so that we can gain a clearer understanding of what matters to someone and can respond as things change.
 This could mean for example shifting communication style, changing the pace of activities, or adjusting expectations.

 As dementia progresses, people may find creative, sensory or less language-based methods more natural and enjoyable.
 Approaches such as collaging, photography, storytelling, or shared walks can offer meaningful ways to express ideas, priorities and preferences.
 These methods can reduce pressure, build connection and support people to contribute.